 The term “breed” simply means a group of related chickens.
 These are generally the same size and shape.
 Most have similar skin coloring and similar feather style.
 They will have the same number of toes, and the same shape or style of comb on their heads.
 The type of breed you choose will depend on what you want the chickens for.
 There are breeds for cold weather as well as warm weather climates.
 Some breeds are far more tasty to eat than others.
 Some breeds are known for their good and bad temperaments, and so on.

 The term “standard” is used by the American Poultry Association when judging poultry.
 It shows certain characteristics that judges look for in a particular breed.
 Knowing a little about breeds and standards can help you in your decision of choosing the right chickens.
+If you are looking to have specific colored eggs then read Colorful Chicken Eggs: Which Breeds Lay Which Colors.

 Meat Chickens vs Laying Chickens

 Certain breeds of chickens have been bred specifically for meat and some breeds are bred for egg laying.
 A female of a breed that was bred for meat will still lay eggs.
 However, she will not lay the abundant number of eggs a chicken bred for egg laying will.
 Chickens bred for meat are bred to gain less weight to make for better eating.
 A chicken bred for laying at the same age would be much tougher as they grow bigger faster.
 It is a better choice to pick a meat chicken or a layer chicken, dependent on your purpose.
 You can always raise both.
 You will have to keep them separate from each other as their eating habits are different.
+For detailed information on checking the freshness of chicken eggs read 3 Methods for Testing Freshness in Eggs.

 The Role of the Rooster